-There are other ways to get a good rate, in addition to choosing a shorter rate lock period.
-The larger the down payment, the smaller your rate will be, since you will be starting with more equity.
-You may opt to pay points to reduce your rate for the term of the loan, meaning you pay more up front.
-For a lot of people, this makes financial sense..
+There are more ways to get a good rate, in addition to going with a shorter rate lock period.
+A bigger down payment will get you a lower interest rate, because you're starting out with more equity.
+You can pay points to bring down your interest rate for the life of the loan, meaning you pay more up front.
+To many people, this is a good option..

 Do you have a question regarding a mortgage program?